 A revocable living trust is a flexible and powerful estate planning tool that facilitates the efficient transfer of property - among other things - when a person passes away.
 In a basic trust, the trust's creator – the “Settlor” – will legally give a trusted individual or corporation – the “Trustee” – legal authority to hold and distribute property on behalf of one or more third parties – the “Beneficiaries.”

 In most cases, the Settlor of a Living Trust initially serves as the Trustee and Beneficiary.
 In this way, the creator of the Living Trust is using it as a tool to manage their own property.
 This means that nothing changes for you when you set up a Living Trust.
 The real benefit of establishing a Revocable Living Trust is understood when a person becomes incapacitated or passes away.

-At that time, the Settlor’s “Successor Trustee” will assume control.
-The Successor Trustee has a legal obligation to responsibly manage the trust’s assets, including any investments, and follow the terms outlined in the Living Trust.
+Upon the death or incapacity of the Settlor, the Settlor's “Successor Trustee” will assume control.
+The Successor Trustee has a legal obligation to responsibly manage the trust's assets, including any investments, and follow the terms outlined in the Living Trust.
 Many choose to appoint an immediate relative, trusted friend, or legal representative as their trustee.

 What Are the Advantages of California Living Trusts?

 First, it's important to note that because California Living Trusts start out as revocable, there is very little disadvantage to creating one.
 That's because if the Settlor decides they do not wish for the trust to continue to exist, they can simply revoke it.
 When it comes to the advantages of Living Trusts, they are too numerous to detail, but in every case there are certain benefits all Settlors and Beneficiaries obtain.